top of page

 • Energy-efficient lighting and heating options

-These features improve comfort and protect your investment.
+These features improve comfort and protect our investment.

 Final Walkthrough and Inspection

-When the renovation is complete, do a thorough walkthrough with your contractor.
-Check that all work matches the contract and your expectations.
+When the renovation is complete, let’s do a thorough walkthrough with our contractor.
+Check that all work matches the contract and our expectations.
 Make a list of any unfinished or unsatisfactory items and agree on a timeline for fixes.

 Keep all documents, receipts, and warranties for future reference.